omarhossam750/wikipedia-scraper/README.md

-# Wikipedia Scraper Python
+# Wikipedia Scraper Python :snake:

 This is a python script that scraps data from Wikipedia Main page and save it as json, txt, md and html file formats.

 This project is built using:

 1. Python
-2. BeautifulSoap4 Module
+2. BeautifulSoup4 Module
 3. Requests Module
 4. Json Module